How to Say ‘No’ When You’re Called into Work out of Hours

 Following up from the previous point, a good way to deflect threats and deal with their unreasonable demands is by reiterating your rights.

-Make sure that you’re up to date with local and national laws that apply to your industry and role, and familiarise yourself with your employment contract as there could be certain points that you could use in your favour.
+Make sure that you’re up to date with local and national laws that apply to your industry and role, and familiarize yourself with your employment contract, as there could be certain points that you could use in your favor.

 If your employer demands that you come in to work and starts making unfair requests, you can stop them at their tracks by pointing out that your employment contract is being violated and that you’re not getting the levels of rest and recuperation you need to effectively do your job.